⚡ 100% Free · No Signup

 Corrupted Data

-Intersperses combining marks with Unicode symbols from various scripts, creating text that looks like a file transmission error.
-Best for: glitch art, ARG (alternate reality game) puzzles, and error-themed designs.
+Intersperses combining marks with Unicode symbols from various scripts, creating text that looks like a file transmission error or scrambled data.
+This text corruptor effect produces garbled, jumbled output that's perfect for glitch art, ARG (alternate reality game) puzzles, and error-themed designs.

 Subtle Distortion